 Today, marijuana remains illegal in Wisconsin, even for medical purposes.
 Although not illegal, hemp remains without an honest home in the state to the dismay of many.
 However, for the first time in decades, the potential for a hemp renaissance in the state may soon be on the horizon.
 A farmer in Jefferson County has set her eyes on an empty hay field.
 Visions of a lively hemp field live in her head, and those visions may soon become a reality.

 This is possible due to the 2014 Farm Bill signed into law by President Obama.
 The farmer hopes to produce enough hemp to add hemp related products to her all natural farm store.
 She, along with hundreds of other farmers in the state have sought to acquire a license to allow them to grow hemp industrially.
 Hemp is known to be good for the skin and hair, which should be a good fit for the shampoos.
 This farmer also plans on selling hemp derived CBD oil.

 What is CBD?

-CBD, also known as Cannabidiols, are one of the many cannabinoids found in cannabis plants.
+CBD, also known as Cannabidiol, is one of the many cannabinoids found in cannabis plants.
 CBD lacks any intoxicating effects, yet many of the healing properties found in marijuana are also associated with CBD.
-This can allow for a clear, functional, productive, and pain free day.
-The all natural extracted oils can be placed under the tongue with a dropper.
+This can allow for a clear, functional, productive, and pain-free day.
+The all naturally extracted oils can be placed under the tongue with a dropper.
 In addition, CBD can be ingested through edibles, applied through lotions and oils, and even vaped.